P-p-H-d/mlib/README.md

 Define the intrusive doubly-linked list and define the associated methods to handle it as "static inline" functions.
-'name' shall be a C identifier which will be used to identify the list.
+'name' shall be a C identifier that will be used to identify the list.
 It will be used to create all the types and functions to handle the container.
 It shall be done once per type and per compilation unit.

 An object is expected to be part of only one list of a kind in the entire program at a time.